 Currently, one of the major challenges in running our business is the ability to recruit and retain people for our business operations and growth.

-This challenge is fuelled by the so called ‘big resignation’ as employees are pondering about their wellbeing and future by changing their employment and focus.
+This challenge is fuelled by the so-called ‘big resignation’ as employees are pondering their well-being and future by changing their employment and focus.

 Strategically, we need to review the best ways to recruit and retain our staff in the current environment.
 The attractiveness of our employment offering and our ability to retain staff will be influenced by the monetary offering of the payment package, coupled with non-monetary aspects such as a flexible working environment, training, career advancement opportunities, being engaged, and a good working and team environment.